iabdullah215/CS-225-L/README.md

 # CS-225-L

-This is all the learning material and lab manuals from the course CS-225-L (Operating System)
+This is all the learning material that I made or collected including lab manuals, quizzes, assignments, and notes from the course CS-225-L (Operating System Lab)

 ## Some basics before you start.